lumenussci/gosat_harmonization/README.md

 **Main_4_apply_model_to_full_gosat_record** applies the harmonization models developed in main_3_harmonization_and_eval to the full GOSAT record.
 The features used for the harmonization models must be specified in this file in the same order they appear in main_3_harmonization_and_eval.
 The resulting file is a netcdf which contains the harmonized full GOSAT record. **Run this on OCO Master.**

 **Main_4_apply_model_to_gosat_collocated_with_other_instrument** applies the harmonization models developed in main_3_harmonization_and_eval to GOSAT soundings that are collocated to either OCO-2 or TCCON.
 The features used for the harmonization models must be specified in this file in the same order they appear in main_3_harmonization_and_eval.
-The resulting file is a netcdf which contains the harmonized GOSAT soundings and the corresponding aggregated OCO-2/TCCON collocations. **Run this on OCO Master.**
+The resulting file is a netcdf which contains the harmonized GOSAT soundings and the corresponding aggregated OCO-2/TCCON collocations.

 **Main_5_tccon_box_plots** generates TCCON-GOSAT collocation plots for spatial validation, one-to-one TCCON-GOSAT (BC & harmonized) plots, and box and whisker plots for dXCO2 between GOSAT (apriori, BC, and harmonized) and TCCON soundings.